luisawatkins/orbitdb-storacha-bridge/README.md

 ## What This Does

-So far mainly, "Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without identity preservation.
-Works in both Node.js and browser environments (the latter at this time only without identity preservation)
+"Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without full hash and identity preservation.
+Works in both Node.js and browser environments (in browsers at this time only without fully hash identity preservation by restoring db entries only [Issue #4](../../issues/4))

+Furthermore, a [`StorachaTest.svelte`](src/components/StorachaTest.svelte)(and a [`StorachaAuth.svelte`](src/components/StorachaAuth.svelte)) which demonstrates a typical basic OrbitDB Todo example workflow between two OrbitDB instances (with two separate libp2p, IPFS nodes) of Alice & Bob (inside one browser page).

+The script at scripts/svelte-backup-restore.js is setting up a complete example Svelte App with StorachaTest.svelte and StorachaAuth.svelte

+Additionally, exists a [`StorachaIntegration.svelte`](src/components/StorachaIntegration.svelte) which authenticates with Storacha, creates backups and restores for any OrbitDB Svelte app. (but has the above stated 'issue').
+Since this issue isn't always wanted or needed StorachaTest.svelte is demonstrating a different approach.

-## What we want to accomplish (and demonstrate)
+## What we want to accomplish

 If Alice & Bob working on the same OrbitDB without